vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_card_auto-entities.md

 The git repository with also all options and some examples can be found at [https://github.com/thomasloven/lovelace-auto-entities](https://github.com/thomasloven/lovelace-auto-entities)

-Install this integration via this button in your own HA instance.\
+Install this integration, via this button, into your own HA instance.\
 [![Open your Home Assistant instance and show the app store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=thomasloven&repository=lovelace-auto-entities&category=integration)

 ---